Vehicle registration plates of Spain: 1970 to 2000

-This system lasted until September 2000, by which time Madrid was running out of registrations again, its "counter" reaching series ZX.
+This system lasted until January 2000, by which time Madrid was running out of registrations again, its "counter" reaching series ZX.
 Barcelona reached series XG, while the next province by registration volume, Valencia, was far behind at series HJ.
 Therefore, the allowed combinations ZY and ZZ were never issued in any province.

 Under this system, plates usually consisted solely of black characters on white, though the blue EU country identifier strip became an option in the 1990s.

 Both systems were susceptible to problems with rivalries between regions, that caused trouble for drivers travelling out of their provinces or trying to sell their vehicles second-hand.
 The second system was also affected when the major languages of Spain were co-officialized, with the renaming of some provinces resulting in mismatches between the name and the code.
-For instance, the GE code for Gerona became mismatched when that province was renamed Girona after the Catalan became official, so it was replaced with the GI code.
+For instance, the GE code for Gerona became mismatched when that province was renamed Girona after Catalan became official, so it was replaced with the GI code.
 Similarly, the OR code for Orense was replaced with the OU code for Ourense (official Galician name for the province).
-There were also unsuccessful movements to have other province codes changed, such as replacing the Asturias code O (from its capital Oviedo) with AS, this movement being prompted by the rivalry between Oviedo and the province's largest city, Gijón, some of whose residents chose to register their vehicles in Girona, the GI code also being the first two letters of "Gijón".
-The La Rioja code LO (from its capital Logroño) was finally slated for replacement with LR on the same day that the current system entered use.
+There were also unsuccessful movements to have other province codes changed, such as replacing the Asturias code O (from its former name after its capital Oviedo) with AS, this movement being prompted by the rivalry between Oviedo and the province's largest city, Gijón, some of whose residents chose to register their vehicles in Girona, the GI code also being the first two letters of "Gijón".
+La Rioja code LO (from its former name after its capital Logroño) was finally slated for replacement with LR on the same day that the current system entered use.